Ropaži Municipality

 Ropaži Municipality (Ropažu novads) is a municipality in Vidzeme, Latvia.
 The municipality was formed in 2005 with the reorganization of Ropaži parish.
-The administrative centre is Ropaži.
+The administrative centre is Ulbroka.
 The population in 2020 was 6,835.

 On 1 July 2021, Ropaži Municipality was enlarged when Garkalne Municipality, Stopiņi Municipality and Vangaži town were merged with it.
 The entire territory of Ropaži Municipality is defined by Latvian law as a part of the region of Vidzeme.

-The center of Ropaži is 36 km from Riga, the capital of Latvia.
-The Riga – Ērgļi railway, European route E67 (also known as Via Baltica), and the highways Riga – Lubāna and Ogre – Inčukalns pass through the territory of Ropaži municipality.
+The center of Ulbroka is 14 km from Riga, the capital of Latvia.